andrewrgoss/andrewrgoss.com/content/resources.md

 #### DataOps Manifesto
 Through firsthand experience working with data across organizations, tools, and industries a group of professionals have uncovered a better way to develop and deliver analytics through an emerging practice called DataOps.<br>
 <a href="https://www.dataopsmanifesto.org/dataops-manifesto.html" target="_blank">dataopsmanifesto.org/dataops-manifesto.html</a>

+#### Developer Roadmap
+This repository contains a set of charts demonstrating different paths to take and technologies to adopt in order to become a front-end, back-end, or dev-ops engineer.
+While it seems a bit overwhelming in the beginning, it is a useful guide for what’s possible and needed in this fast-changing industry.
+The repo gets updated every year to reflect changes in the ecosystem.<br>
+<a href="https://roadmap.sh" target="_blank">roadmap.sh</a>

 #### GeeksforGeeks
 A Computer Science portal for geeks.
 It contains computer science and programming articles, quizzes, and practice/competitive programming questions.
 It also has a large database of company-specific interview questions.<br>